araa47/PoloniexProfit/README.md

 ## Running

 In order to run the simple program, you need to give it a single parameter which is the amount of time between updates.
-In this example I have set my time to 2.
+In this example I have set my time to 2 seconds.

 ```
 python stats.py -l 2